The minimally extended Varying Speed of Light (meVSL): Observations

 where $\mathcal H'/\mathcal H^2 \equiv -q = - q^{(\GR)} +b/4$ as given in Eq.~\eqref{q}.
 Thus, the above equation is rewritten as

-the source-term is the same as that of GR because $\tc = \tc_0 a^{b/4}$, $\mathcal H = \mathcal H^{(GR)} a^{b/4}$, and the wavenumber $k$ is a constant.
-However, the Hubble friction term are different from that of GR by the extra-term, $b/2$.
+the source-term is the same as that of GR because $\tc = \tc_0 a^{b/4}$, $\mathcal H = \mathcal H^{(\GR)} a^{b/4}$, and the wavenumber $k$ is a constant.
+However, the Hubble friction term differs from GR due to the additional term $b/2$.
 Thus, there exists the varying-$\tc$ effect only on the friction term in the meVSL.
 Thus, this change affects the luminosity distance of GW which affects the amplitude of GWs, $h_{\Tc}$ as shown in Eq.~\eqref{hctobs}.
 One can define $h$ as $A e^{i B}$ and insert it into Eq.~\eqref{hevol} to obtain

 Because $A$ changes slowly and the sub-horizon mode solution $k \eta \gg 1$ is a good approximation for current GWs observations, one can ignore first two terms in Eq.~\eqref{AB1} to obtain

 By inserting Eq.~\eqref{Bh} into Eq.~\eqref{AB2}, one obtains the WKB solution